How Much Does a Wet Room Cost?

 wetroom installation with shower and bath, fitted using high quality materials

-Contractors for this type of job will usually charge around £150 – £200 per day, and the job usually takes an average of approximately 3 – 6 days.
-You will usually need at least two contractors for this type of job.
+Contractors for wet room installation will usually charge around £150 – £200 per day, and the job usually takes an average of approximately 3 – 6 days.
+You may need two contractors for this type of job.

 The location of your property can also affect the cost that you will pay for the work.
 Those located in the London area can expect to pay around £30 – £100 more per day for the cost of labour than those located in the North or other parts of the UK.